Stop Making Sense

 It seems like each and every day someone on television is speculating about the shape of the recovery with respect to the economy and the stock market.
 V shape, W shape, U shape, L shape?
 If the S&P 500 index were to remain within this range for another month or more we may have to consider a different description.

 I posted this daily chart of the S&P 500 in my last article when the index had just closed at a resistance level identified by the upper green line at about 2880.
 I wrote that I was looking to see if this index might consolidate between the upper line and the lower one which sits at about 2720.
 As you can see, so far it has stayed within the range.
 Incidentally, the 50% retracement from the March 23 low sits almost exactly in the middle of the current range (pale blue line).
 The longer price stays within this range the more important it becomes as it is reinforced each time prices bounce off each level.
-The 50 day SMA has been acting as resistance lately but the index managed to close above it on Friday.
+The 50-day SMA has been acting as resistance lately but the index managed to close above it on Friday.
 The initial uptrend line (thin red) was broken.
 More on that in the next chart.

 Source: Qcharts annotated by the author

-This 60 minute chart of the S&P has pretty much the same annotations except it also shows the previous range (pink lines).
-As previously mentioned an uptrend line was broken.
+This 60-minute chart of the S&P has pretty much the same annotations except it also shows the previous range (pink lines).
+As previously mentioned, an uptrend line was broken.
 Does this matter?
 No, not at all.
-The shorter duration a trend line has been in place the less importance it has.
+The shorter duration a trend line has been in place, the less importance it has.
 Also, that trend line is so steep that if it were to hold for the next 30 days the index would be at a new all-time high.
 Just scroll back up to the daily chart and you can see what I mean.
 You will find very few trend lines that steep that hold for long.
 The moment that line was drawn it was doomed.
 Just draw another one (blue).
 That one will likely need to be re-drawn soon as well.
-But, the main reason it is inconsequential is because of how it broke.
-In order for a trend line break to be important it needs to be broken down or up from decisively.
+But the main reason it is inconsequential is because of how it broke.
+In order for a trend line break to be important, it needs to be broken down or up from decisively.
 Merely meandering sideways though one is meaningless.
-We just can’t get too bearish until price breaks down below the current range.
+We just can't get too bearish until price breaks down below the current range.

 Source: Qcharts annotated by the author